teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 ## Instructions

-1. **Sign up for your tool**: Ensure one group member creates an account for your assigned tool.
+1. **Sign up for your tool**: Ensure one group member creates an account for your assigned tool (note that Flexi does not require an account).
 2. **Engage in Conversation**: Use the assigned AI tool to ask questions and get explanations on solving systems of linear equations.
 Focus on understanding the methods and steps involved.
 3. **Answer Practice Questions**: Use the tool to get practice questions on the topic.
 Answer these questions and use the feedback provided to improve your understanding.

     > Try seeing what happens if you get some answers wrong!

 4. **Submit Feedback**: Once you have completed the activity, fill out the online feedback form.